awsdocs/amazon-pinpoint-user-guide/doc-source/campaigns-message.md

 `Hey John Doe, congratulations on your new 5K PR of 20:52!`

-For examples of custom attributes for your app's code, see the [iOS example](https://docs.aws.amazon.com/pinpoint/latest/developerguide/mobile-sdk-ios-register.html#mobile-sdk-ios-custom-attributes) or the [Android example](https://docs.aws.amazon.com/pinpoint/latest/developerguide/mobile-sdk-android-register.html#mobile-sdk-android-custom-attributes)\.
+For examples of custom attributes for your app's code, see the [iOS example](https://docs.aws.amazon.com/pinpoint/latest/developerguide/mobile-sdk-ios-register.html#mobile-sdk-ios-custom-attributes) or the [Android example](https://docs.aws.amazon.com/pinpoint/latest/developerguide/mobile-sdk-android-register.html#mobile-sdk-android-custom-attributes) in the *Amazon Pinpoint Developer Guide*\.

 **Next**
 [Step 4: Choose When to Send the Campaign](campaigns-schedule.md)